 Attraction of the Week: The Mission/Pacific Beach Boardwalk in San Diego

 San Diego’s beach scene is very diverse with a little something for everyone.
-Mission and Pacific Beach are great choices for those looking for a lively & youthful fitness vibe.
+Mission and Pacific Beach are great choices for those seeking a lively & youthful fitness vibe.
 The Mission/Pacific Beach boardwalk, also known as Oceanfront boardwalk, is a fitness enthusiast’s dream path.
-Whether walking, jogging, in-line skating, or biking, the 3 mile path (about 6 miles total) offers the most picture perfect setting in San Diego for any outdoor activity.
+Whether walking, jogging, in-line skating, or biking, the 3 mile path offers the most picture-perfect setting for any outdoor activity.
 Along the way you will pass many interesting sights and attractions including Mission and Pacific Beach, Belmont Amusement Park, beachfront restaurants, beautiful piers, and more.

-The boardwalk path is flat and paved with the only downside being the narrow nature (it tends to get a bit crowded on weekend nights).
+The boardwalk path is flat and paved with the only downside being that it is quite narrow.
+Thus, it tends to get a bit crowded on weekend nights.
 Overall, it’s a fun leisurely way to explore some of San Diego’s best beach areas.
 I recommend biking as it is the best way to see the entire area in the least amount of time without tiring yourself out.
 If you need a break at any time, there are shops and restaurants to check out as well as smooth sandy beaches to rest at for a bit, take some photos, and/or enjoy a gorgeous sunset.